Investigating Innocence: Danny Pocklington

 Danny Pocklington was 15 years old when his cousin Donald Johnston told police that Pocklington was with him when Melissa Koontz was abducted and killed.
 Danny receives social security disability for intellectual disability since he was a teenager.
 He too, falsely confessed to the murder of Koontz.
 He served 6 years in a juvenile correctional facility until he turned 21.
 He brought a silver necklace to school and claimed it had been taken from Koontz.
 Police reports indicate the Koontz family was shown this silver necklace, but it did not belong to their daughter.
 There was no evidence at the time of the investigation that a silver necklace was missing.
 At autopsy the medical examiner removed a gold necklace that victim was wearing when her body was found.
 Pocklington provided another silver necklace to police claiming that he got it from Donald Johnston.
 Police failed to document whether this necklace had been shown to the family.
 Pocklington was mentally unfit to testify and was not called as a witness at the trials of McMillen or Edgington.

 Mary Pocklington

 The mother of Danny, she was charged with providing false statements to police.
 She is the one who gave police the silver necklace that she got from her son.
 This silver chain was offered as a key piece of evidence at trial corroborating the testimony of Donald Johnson.
 The mother of the victim testified that the silver chain was similar to one that her daughter had.
 However, she made this statement for the first time in court and never told police about her daughter having silver necklace.

-The biggest forensic lead in the case was an unknown thumb print on the rear-view mirror of the victim’s car.
-In 2008, the Sangamon County Sheriff agreed to run the print in AFIS, which identified an identified an individual who had never been investigated in the original investigation.
-The investigation by police at the time of the crime interviewed the victim’s family to identify people who may have driven the car.
-The individual whose thumb print was identified the Sangamon County Sheriff in 2008 was never mentioned as a person who had been inside the vehicle.
-His name never surfaced in the original investigation.
-He has refused to voluntarily provide a sample of his DNA so it can be compared to the unknown male profile from the bra that recent DNA testing has identified.
-This DNA is significant because who ever killed Melissa Koontz grabbed the front of her bra and ripped it open.
-The DNA profile excludes Tom McMillen, Gary Edgington and Donald Johnston.